The data you have in your hands about your business is a huge treasure.

 Browse through the responses on your social media posts.
 Take note of the person who asked for another size or color and the one who said your app is slow.

 Comb through the email threads with customer support where shoppers are asking about their orders.
 Talk to the support teams handling your calls and find out what customers keep asking them.

-Okay.
-Now you know how to collect customer feedback.
-Next is finding out how to make a good user experience out of it.
-Participate in live chats if you already have such an option in place.
+Now you know how to collect feedback and make a good user experience out of it.
+You can also participate in live chats if you already have such an option in place.

 Remember Your Goals

 Are you trying to get a 5-star rating?
 Want to reduce complaints?